 - 1/4 tsp red or white wine vinegar

 - 4 – 5 tbsp extra virgin olive oil , use your best stuff!

 - Season tomatoes: Place sliced tomatoes into a bowl.
 Sprinkle over the salt and toss well but gently.
 Leave to sit for 15 mins, then drain off any liquid the tomatoes have dropped.
 Meanwhile make the tapenade.

-- Combine olives, capers, garlic, anchovy and vinegar in a blender or food processor.
+- Pit olives if required.
+Combine olives, capers, garlic, anchovy and vinegar in a blender or food processor.
 Smaller is better, eg. a Nutribullet.

 - Add 4 tbsp of olive oil and blend until a rough paste forms, scraping down the sides as you go.
 If the paste is very thick and you are having trouble blending, add another 1 tbsp of olive oil to help it along.